Go back

 Once you reach Besisahar, you can check into your hotel and relax for the rest of the day.
 You can also explore the town and interact with the locals to get a sense of the culture and lifestyle of the region.
 In the evening, your trekking guide will brief you about the itinerary and preparations for the trek ahead.
 You can enjoy a traditional Nepali dinner and get a good night's rest before starting the trek tomorrow.

-Day 4 : Drive to Chame by Jeep (2610m) -5 hours
+Day 3 : Drive to Chame by Jeep (2610m) -5 hours

-After spending a night in Besisahar, you will continue your journey toward the Annapurna Circuit Trek starting point.
+After spe3nding a night in Besisahar, you will continue your journey toward the Annapurna Circuit Trek starting point.
 Today, you will take a jeep ride from Besisahar to Chame, which is the district headquarters of Manang.

 The drive takes around 5 hours, and you will pass through the rugged terrain of the Marsyangdi Valley.
 Along the way, you will witness the changing landscape from lush green forests to rocky hills and towering mountains.
 The road is narrow and winding, but the views are breathtaking and make for an unforgettable journey.